 An in-between option is just-in-time compilation (JIT).
 With JIT, your code is compiled while running the program.
 JIT tries to combine the speed advantage of ahead-of-time compilation with the flexibility of interpretation.
 A big advantage of JIT is that the JIT compiler can keep optimizing your code, even while it is running.
 The longer your code runs, the more optimized it will become.

 Java and the .NET framework are notable examples of JIT compilation, but there's also a JIT based Python implementation called PyPy.
 This project has come a long way, and can in many cases be used as a drop-in replacement.
-See the chapter How to Speed up Your Python Code for more information on PyPy.
+See the chapter on Python concurrency for more information on PyPy.

 An interpreted language has several advantages compared to ahead-of-time compilation: